Robert Wartenberg

 Robert Wartenberg (June 19, 1887 - November 16, 1956) was a clinical neurologist and professor.

 Born in the then-Russian Empire, he attended university and established his career in Germany.
 As a Jew, he was fired from his position as the University of Freiburg's Clinical Department of Neurology during the Nazi regime.
-He immigrated to the US, settling in San Francisco and teaching at the University of California in San Francisco.
+He immigrated to the US, settling in San Francisco and teaching at the University of California, San Francisco.

 He authored more than 150 papers and four books and made many significant discoveries in the area of clinical signs of neurological conditions.
 He continues to be commemorated by the American Academy of Neurology's annual Robert Wartenberg Lecture and by many eponyms in the field of neurology.

 Early life and education

 Wartenberg was born in 1887 in Grodno, Belarus, then in the Russian Empire.

-He studied at the Universities of Kiel, Munich, and Freiburg eventually graduating magna cum laude from the University of Rostock, Germany in 1919.
+He studied at Kiel University, the Ludwig-Maximilians-Universität München, and the University of Freiburg, eventually graduating magna cum laude from the University of Rostock, Germany in 1919.
 He worked with Max Nonne in Hamburg and Otfrid Foerster in Breslau.

 Wartenberg became a Travelling Fellow of the Rockefeller Foundation from 1925 to 1926, visiting the U.S., U.K., and France.
 During this time, he worked for Harvey Cushing in Boston.